Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Also, the article mentions a few other points:

 Like many things related to health—the answer is 'it depends'.

 It depends on the device used, how long you use it for, your health problem, etc.

 I personally saw tremendous health benefits in a few weeks of regular use (read more about my experiences here).
 I know of family members and clients that have noticed less pain and inflammation from using a red light device after one session.

 And I also know that red light devices speed up wound healing and help me recover from gym workouts—this occurs after only a handful of sessions.

 As mentioned, it depends on many variables.
-The biggest variable being—'What do you mean by benefits?'
+The biggest variable is what you mean by benefits.